rlamsal1256/Sixes-Wild/README.md

 #Overview

-Sixes Wild is a game built using Eclipse similar to candy crush but with number.
+Sixes Wild is a game built using Eclipse similar to candy crush but with numbers.
 Use the following instructions to start enjoying the game!

 #To launch the "Player" application: